markvaaz/ScarletHooks/README.md

 - **AdminWhisperMessages**: Enable or disable sending whisper messages to the admin webhook.
   *Default: true*

+- **AdminLoginMessages**: Enable or disable sending login messages to the admin webhook.
+  *Default: true*

 ### Public

 - **PublicGlobalMessages**: Enable or disable sending global chat messages to the public webhook.